 Paste tomatoes have thick, meaty walls, and smaller seed cavities.
 These are great for salsa, tomato sauce and dehydrating.

-Roma and San Marzano are other popular paste varieties.
+Roma and San Marzano are other popular paste varieties, but the others work better for me.

 Slicing tomatoes are medium to large fruited tomatoes with plenty of juice.
 These are most common in grocery stores (along with cherry tomatoes).
 Think big red beefsteak or medium round red tomato.